 Once the campaign is active, use the campaign-specific Push API Key and URL displayed on the API block to trigger push notifications to individual users, either via webhooks from a third-party system or using your own custom code.

 For more information on the API call method, URL parameter, expected responses, and possible error codes, see the Swrve push API guide.

 - Set custom goals to measure the success of your campaign.
 For more information, see Campaign goals.

-- If you’re using the push API with your marketing cloud campaigns, review how to configure the linked push notification campaign in Journey Builder or Responsys.
+- If you’re using the push API with your marketing cloud campaigns, review how to configure the linked push notification campaign in Salesforce Journey Builder or Oracle Responsys Program.

 - View results and reports for your campaign or change the status.
 For more information, see Managing your campaigns.